pwnedkeys/pwnedkeys-site/search.md

 for the fingerprint of either.
 You're welcome, world.

-# Query the pwnedkeys API
+## Step 2: Query the pwnedkeys API

 To ask the pwnedkeys API whether a key is in the pwnedkeys database, you make a `GET` requests to a URL of the following form: